Styrene-oxide isomerase

 Hence, this enzyme has one substrate, styrene oxide, and one product, phenylacetaldehyde.

 This enzyme belongs to the family of isomerases, specifically a class of other intramolecular oxidoreductases.
 The systematic name of this enzyme class is styrene-oxide isomerase (epoxide-cleaving).
 This enzyme is also called SOI.
-This enzyme participates in styrene degradation, and is the second step of the pathway after the epoxidation of styrene by styrene monooxygenase.
+This enzyme participates in styrene degradation and is the second step of the pathway after the epoxidation of styrene by styrene monooxygenase.

+SOI is an integral membrane protein consisting of four transmembrane helices.
+Khanppnavar et al. determined the first cryo-EM structures of this protein, which show that SOI forms a novel homo-trimeric assembly, displaying a structural fold reminiscent of ion channels.

+The trimeric organization of SOI is essential for its function and is guided by the ferric heme b prosthetic group positioned at the interface of its subunits.
+This ferric heme b acts as a Lewis acid, interacting with the epoxide oxygen atom to facilitate epoxide ring-opening of substrates.